aukejw/tegenafval/src/pages/en/oplossingen.md

 title: What can I do? - Amsterdam tegen afval
 ---

+## What else can you do?

+Keeping cans and bottles out of the waste bins is easy, and doesn't ask much of you.
+However, it only addresses a small part of the problem.

-## You can do a lot more!
+You can do a lot more:

-- See someone littering, or using a waste bin that's already full?
+- See someone littering, or using a waste bin that's already full or broken?
 Say something.

-- Talk to your neighbors if they put out bulky waste (grofvuil) on the wrong day or in the wrong place?
+- Talk to your neighbors if they put out bulky waste (grofvuil) on the wrong day or in the wrong place.
   Refer them to [amsterdam-afval.nl](https://amsterdam-afval.nl/) (Dutch).

-- [Borrow a free litter picker from the municipality](https://www.amsterdam.nl/afval/leen-afvalgrijper-afvalring/), or [buy your own litter picker](https://www.bol.com/nl/nl/l/grijpers/30657/).
+- [Get a free litter picker from the municipality](https://www.amsterdam.nl/afval/leen-afvalgrijper-afvalring/), or [buy your own litter picker](https://www.bol.com/nl/nl/l/grijpers/30657/).
 Keep your street clean.
 Ask your neighbors to join in.

 - Join one of the local initiatives in the city:
   [Trashy Friends Club (Instagram)](https://www.instagram.com/trashyfriendsclub/),